 If your crime isn’t on the list, you may be eligible to petition for a record sealing after a waiting period.
 How long you have to wait depends on the type of crime.
 Here are the waiting periods for the different types of convictions:

-- Misdemeanor – 1 year
+- Misdemeanors – 1 year

 Typically, the clock starts ticking when you complete your sentence.
 For example, if you’re convicted of drunk driving, and you serve a one-year probation, the seven-year wait begins on the day that you complete your probation.